zhichao281/SuperWisdom/curl/docs/CONTRIBUTE.md

 We also hang out on IRC in #curl on irc.freenode.net

-If you're at all interested in the code side of things, consider clicking 'watch' on the [curl repo on github](https://github.com/curl/curl) to get notified on pull requests and new issues posted there.
+If you're at all interested in the code side of things, consider clicking 'watch' on the [curl repo on github](https://github.com/curl/curl) to be notified of pull requests and new issues posted there.

 ### License and copyright